Skip to content

 Enabling the SPI Interface

 The I2C interface is enabled by default on the Qwiic Human Presence/Motion Sensor boards.
-To disable the I2C interface and enable the SPI interface, users must modify the CS jumper.
-On boot-up, the CS must be in a LOW state to enable the SPI interface.
+To disable the I2C interface and enable the SPI interface, users must ensure that the CS pin is initially pulled down.
+(On boot-up, the CS must be in a LOW state to enable the SPI interface.)

 Interrupt Pin